Table of Contents Show

 The Guggenheim Museum, New York City

 The Guggenheim Museum in New York City is a prime example of how light can transform a space.
-Designed by Frank Lloyd Wright, the museum is characterized by its cylindrical form and a central atrium illuminated by natural light, which filters down into the galleries creating a warm atmosphere that enhances the viewing experience.
+Designed by Frank Lloyd Wright and opened in 1959, the museum is characterized by its cylindrical form and a central atrium illuminated by natural light, which filters down into the galleries creating a warm atmosphere that enhances the viewing experience.
+According to the Frank Lloyd Wright Foundation, the helical ramp climbs gently from ground level to a glass skylight at the top, a spatial idea Wright worked on for sixteen years before the building opened.

 The Pantheon, Rome